zxaos/aoc/README.md

-What is this?
+# What is this?

-Advent of Code 2019, in Elixir
+Advent of Code 2019, in Elixir.

+Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)